simeon-ned/darli/docs/contributing.md

   - [ ] Implement all dynamical attributes with auxilary `parameter` input
   - [ ] `Regressors` class
 - General:
-  - [ ] Add number of bodies `nv` and their names to model attributes.
+  - [ ] Add number of bodies `nb` and their names to model attributes.
+  - [ ] Setting free-flyer joints (to prevent locking floating body to ground)
+  - [ ] Locking joints feature to facilitate reduced models (i.e. saggital models of bipeds)
   - [ ] Configuration difference functions
   - [ ] Code generation and just in time compilation
   - [ ] Prepare docs and proper examples for each aspect of the library
   - [ ] Friction and Joint inertias for active joints
   - [ ] Effort/velocity limits from urdf
+  - [ ] The cheat sheet for all necessary modules
 - Refactoring
   - [ ] Do the following...